JonPSmith/EfCore.SchemaCompare/README.md

 ## Other configuration options

 You have already seen the class called `CompareEfSqlConfig` for suppressing errors.
 There is one other configuration property called `TablesToIgnoreCommaDelimited`, which allows you to control what table/views in the database are considered.

 By default (i.e. when `TablesToIgnoreCommaDelimited` is null) then `CompareEfSql` will only look at the tables/views in the database that your EF Core entity classes are mapped to.
 This provides an simple starting point.
 The other options are:

 - Set `TablesToIgnoreCommaDelimited` to "" (i.e. empty string)
-This will check all the tables/Views in the database
+This will check all the tables/Views in the database.
-- Set `TablesToIgnoreCommaDelimited` to a list of tables to ignore
+- Set `TablesToIgnoreCommaDelimited` to a list of tables to ignore.
-If there are tables in your database that EF Core doesn't access then you need to tell `CompareEfSql` about them, otherwise it will output a message saying there are extra tables you are not accessing from EF Core.
+If there are tables/views in your database that EF Core doesn't access then you need to tell `CompareEfSql` about them, otherwise it will output a message saying there are extra tables you are not accessing from EF Core.
 You do this by providing a comma delimited list of table names, with an optional schema name if needed.
 Here are two examples of a table name